toelke/todoist2mqtt/README.md

 * `MQTT_BROKER` to set the MQTT broker (default is 127.0.0.1)
 * `MQTT_TOPIC` to set the MQTT topic (default is "todoist/activity")
 * `SLEEP_TIME` to set how often (approximately) the activity is updated (default is 60).
 This is in seconds between publishes.

+# Disclaimer

+This application is not created by, affiliated with, or supported by Doist.